 AREAS OF COMMITMENT

-- Encouraging dialogue between artists and scientists concerning the climate emergency
+- Initiating and encouraging dialogue between artists and scientists in the face of ecological urgency

 - Promoting contemporary writing

 The Foundation sees its actions in four ways:

 SUN The Brussels house and its transdisciplinary and innovative programming, its residences, and its exhibit space are the historical headquarters of the Foundation.

 MOON New exhibition and residencies space in Arles, France.
 Other similar projects are being created, they will be seen in MOON.

 SATELLITES Projects and co-productions beyond the walls of the house.